-6.5.6 Due to Option B2 being a relatively untested technique and given that the feasibility from a track access and construction risk is Highly Unsupported, Whole Life Cycle (WLC) costs have not been ascertained.
-But given the works involve a 4 week rail closure (and the significant track access costs associated with that) and with the unknown ongoing maintenance costs it is expected to have one of the highest Whole Life Cycle (WLC) costs of all the Options.
+6.4.6 Due to Option A2 being a relatively untested technique and given that the feasibility from a track access and construction risk is Highly Unsupported, Whole Life Cycle (WLC) costs have not been ascertained.
+But given the works involve a 4 week rail closure (and the significant track access costs associated with that) and significant highway realignment works the initial capital costs would be expected to be greater that Option A1 and with the unknown ongoing maintenance costs it is expected to have one of the highest Whole Life Cycle (WLC) costs of all the Options.

-6.5.7 Option B2 is technically novel and has never previously been done on a structure of this span and this type of construction over a main commuter railway, the previous trial site was a farm access track over a non-operational railway.
-Following discussions with specialist consultants at Freyssinet (who carried out the trial site operation), their feedback was that it may be possible but would require a minimum of four weeks of railway closure to complete the jacking procedure due to the amount of stitch drilling required.
+- 6.4.7 Option A2 is technically novel and has never previously been done on a structure of this span carrying an A road over a main commuter railway previous trial site was a farm access track over a non-operational railway.
+Following discussions with specialist consultants at Freyssinet (who carried out the trial site operation), their feedback was that it may be possible but would require a minimum of four weeks of railway closure to complete the jacking procedure due to the amount of stitch drilling required. - 6.4.8 The lifting of the structure will result in a significant lift of the highway worsening the visibility for road users.
+Currently the highway visibility criteria for white lining is compromised such that solid white lining is in place.
+Any changes/white line surveys will need to be agreed with the local authority through the use of F006 (Highway Authority Agreement for Bridgeworks).
+The realignment of the new highway will also require design consideration for accommodating the adjacent landowners for their access/use.
+The resulting impact on the highway levels would require the road re-alignment over circa 300m including two junction accesses and approach earthworks, strengthening/heightening of approach retaining wall on the south east corner of the bridge and drainage works on the south side.
+For these reasons this option is graded Highly Unsupportive.

-- 6.5.8 Option B2 has be graded as Highly Unsupportive as the construction risks are high and disruptive in event of a failure of the operation.
-Bridge jacking a masonry arch of this span over an operational railway has not been completed before and presents a very high risk option with potentially critical failures, including collapse of the structure leading to loss of historic fabric and prolonged closure of the railway. - 6.5.9 There is currently very limited data to support the long-term performance of the method with historic structures and therefore this option has an associated high level of risk attached to it.
+- 6.4.9 Option A2 has be graded as Highly Unsupportive as the construction risks are high and disruptive in event of a failure of the operation.
+Bridge jacking a masonry arch of this span carrying an A Class road over an operational railway has not been completed before and presents a very high risk option with potentially critical failures including collapse of the structure leading to loss of historic fabric and prolonged closure of the railway. - Jacking up the structure will have an associated impact on the highway 6.4.10 alignment.
+Some reduction of the 650mm may be possible by reducing the fill on top of the structure, or by agreement of sub functional electrical clearances.
+There are adjacent junctions on either side of the structure which would require realignment due to the rise in carriageway level and adjacent retaining wall on the south east corner that would require strengthening/extending.
+The highway closure required for these works would have a significant impact on the local community. - 6.4.11 The existing gas main, BT services and water main situated beneath the footpaths will also need to be temporarily diverted prior to the bridge jacking operation.
+The services could be diverted to a temporary pedestrian and services bridge during the jacking works.

+6.4.12 There is currently very limited data to support the long term performance of the method with historic structures and therefore this option has an associated level of risk attached to it.